GabrielAbubakar/lokafy-app/README.md

 ## Project Setup
 This project is bootstrapped with the Vue Create App utility.
 This enabled the building of the user interface and fucitonality for the app with the Vue ecosystem.
 There is also the inclusion of the Vue router utility to enable the use of routes for the two different parts of the app.
+The commands that will be helpful to demo the project include
+- npm install  to install the dependencies
+- npm run serve  Compiles and hot-reloads for development
+- npm run build  Compiles and minifies for production

 ## File Structure